 Depreciation.
 Generally speaking, it is advantageous to depreciate a machinery item as rapidly as possible.
 This is due to the time value of money; that is, it is better to save taxes today and have the use of the funds longer, even if the total savings are the same in the long run.
 Recent low interest rates have made this less important, however.

-Farm machinery falls into the 7-year class life Modified Accelerated Cost Recovery System (MACRS) depreciation category, using 200 percent declining balance rates.
-Because the IRS allows only a partial year of depreciation to be claimed in the first and last year, it actually takes 8 tax years to fully depreciate the item.
-Farmers also can choose the alternative MACRS depreciation schedule, in which the machine has a 10-year life and is depreciated over 11 tax years.
-Table 3 compares the annual depreciation rates allowed for regular and alternative MACRS schedules.
+Farm machinery falls into the 5-year class life Modified Accelerated Cost Recovery System (MACRS) depreciation category, using 200 percent declining balance rates.
+Because the IRS allows only a partial year of depreciation to be claimed in the first and last year, it actually takes six tax years to fully depreciate the item.
+Table 3 shows the annual depreciation rates allowed for 5-year regular MACRS schedules.

 Section 179 Expensing.
-Farm machinery also is eligible for Section 179 expensing, sometimes called “expense method depreciation.”
+Farm machinery also is eligible for Section 179 expensing, sometimes called "expense method depreciation."
 A certain amount of the purchase cost of depreciable assets can be deducted in the year of purchase.
 The remainder of the purchase cost can be depreciated according to the normal MACRS schedule.
-For 2008 the Section 179 limit is $250,000 per return.
-The benefit is phased out for the purchase of more than $800,000 in eligible assets in the same tax year.
+The Section 179 limit is set by Congress.
+The benefit is phased out for the purchase of more than a maximum value of eligible assets in the same tax year.
 Check IRS publications for the current limits.

 Bonus Depreciation.
 Any of the beginning tax basis for machinery after Section 179 deductions have been taken is eligible for “bonus” depreciation in the tax year in which it is placed in service.
 Until 2023, 100 percent of the remaining basis is eligible.
 Any basis left after Section 179 and bonus depreciation can be depreciated by MACRS.